MARTIMM/gnome-gtk3/docs/content-docs/tutorial/Groundwork/Object.md

 An example of its use comes from my testing programs where some of the events are tested.
 Below, events for the **Gnome::Gtk3::AboutDialog** are tested;

 ```
+use Test;
+use NativeCall;

+use Gnome::N::GlibToRakuTypes;
+use Gnome::Gtk3::AboutDialog;
+use Gnome::Gdk3::Pixbuf;
 use Gnome::Gtk3::Main;

 my Gnome::Gtk3::Main $main .= new;